chinmayanaik123/Parallel-In-Serial-Out-Shift-Register/README.md

 For more information: <https://www.layouteditor.org/schematiceditor/libraries/skywater>

-The Download links for above software are:
+## The Download links for the softwares :

 #### esim: <https://esim.fossee.in/downloads>